NoXPhasma/protondb_faq/README.md

   - [My entire computer hangs up at some point in the game](#my-entire-computer-hangs-up-at-some-point-in-the-game)
 ## [ProtonDB] The "Run" and "Install" buttons doesn't seem to work on Firefox.
 If Firefox doesn't ask you how it should proceed with `steam://` URLS, you need to force Firefox to do so.
 For that open `about:config` in your Firefox, right click anywhere in the list and select `New` » `Bolean`.
 Enter `network.protocol-handler.expose.steam` as the name for the new entry, and `false` as the value.
 Now if you click on a `steam://` URL, Firefox should ask you how to proceed.

+## [ProtonDB] At the site my game is displayed as a windows game but it have a native port or the other way round.

+Protondb obtains the data from steamdb and these in turn from the developers of the respective game.
+So if the developers had a native port like for example at rust and it was closed then the game will be shown as a windows game but buyers at the time of the native port will keep the native port of course so there will be some users who write: "it have a native port!".

 ## Why do my games crash on start, run very slow or have rendering issues?

 #### Be sure that your system is up-to-date and that you are using the latest drivers available your graphics card.
 You will find detailed informations about how to update your graphic drivers in our [Wiki](https://github.com/NoXPhasma/protondb_faq/wiki/Graphics-driver-installation)